xuthus83/pigallery2/README.md

  * bug free :) - `In progress`

-## Translate the page to you own language
+## Translate the page to your own language
 1) download / clone the repo (the source not the packed release!)
 2) add your language e.g: fr
 ```bash